weijiehiew/EGL314/README.md

 # Story Planning

 <br>
-Before producing a show, it is important that we do pre-production film.
+Before producing a show, it is important that we do a pre-production process.

 <br>